Necla Kelek: Scientific and political advisory activities

 Necla Kelek commonly gives interview and makes political statements in very emphatic, and often polemic, form.
 For instance, she pleaded in the Die Tageszeitung (taz) of January 16, 2006, for the controversial citizenship test of the state government of Baden-Württemberg, which she described as a "Pasha Test".
 This test caused quite a stir at the beginning of 2006, as it would require Muslims who wanted to be naturalized in the state of Baden-Württemberg to answer questions to check their loyalty to the constitution and their fundamental attitudes.
 Kelek also made evaluations like these: According to investigations of the Federal Family Ministry, at least every second Turkish woman is married in the way described.
 There should therefore be several thousand cases each year.
 These investigations allegedly referred to the study presented by Family Minister Renate Schmidt in 2004 concerning violence against women in Germany.
 But it did not cover Kelek's numerical evaluations.

+Shortly before the appearance of Kelek's family sociology study in mid-March 2006, the weekly paper Die Zeit published, on February 2, 2006, an open letter against Kelek's position, described as a petition and signed by 60 scientists from the social sciences field in general and migration research in particular, on the integration policy of Germany.
+The authors were the Bremen professor for intercultural education, Yasemin Karakaşoğlu, and the Cologne psychologist and journalist, Mark Terkessidis.
+Kelek was given the opportunity to reply in the same edition of the newspaper.
+There was considerable media reaction.
+In the daily, conservative newspapers Frankfurter Allgemeine Zeitung and Die Welt, articles appeared which clearly took sides for Kelek's positions.
+The daily, left-wing newspaper Die Tageszeitung gave adjacent space to a sharp critic of Kelek and to Kelek herself.

 Today, Kelek is in demand as an expert on the subject of Islamic culture in the Western world.
 In her publication, Die verlorenen Söhne (The Lost Sons, 2006), her central theme is the influence of Islam on the small family.
 The book is based on Kelek's research project on the subject of "parallel society" at the Evangelischen Fachhochschule für Sozialpädagogik in Hamburg.
 Here also, Kelek merges autobiographical details, observations, conversations with Turkish retirees, and the results of interviews with Turkish prison convicts.
 She counsels the Hamburg justice authorities on questions about the treatment of Turkish Muslim prisoners.
 In preparation for the Deutscher Evangelischer Kirchentag 2005 in Hannover, she was invited to participate in the project group.
 In addition, she counseled the Baden-Württemberg state government regarding their legislative initiative to make forced marriage a punishable offense.
 She is a permanent member in the Islamic Conference appointed by the German federal government, and a free-lance author for the women's magazine, "Emma", and many daily newspapers, among others.